groupe-sii/ogham/src/site/markdown/usage/integration.md

 ```

 It will automatically create and register MessagingService bean.
 It will also automatically use Spring Thymeleaf integration if it is in the classpath.
-It will also automatically use the Spring environment (configuration provided by configuration files for example) and use it for configuring the module.
+The Spring environment (configuration provided by configuration files for example) will be automatically used to configure the Ogham module.

 Then to use it in your code, simply autowire the service: